Restrictive Physical Intervention Policy

 This involves removing the person from a situation which causes anxiety or distress, to a location where they can be continuously observed and supported until they are ready to resume their usual activities.

-Where staff need specific training in the use of restrictive physical intervention, we arrange that they should receive Team Teach training.
-We ensure that staff have access to appropriate refresher training.
+Where staff need specific training in the use of restrictive physical intervention, we arrange that they should receive appropriate training.
+We will also ensure that staff have access to appropriate refresher training.
 (School is transitioning from Team Teach training to PRICE training.
 All new initial training will be following PRICE principles.
 Staff will not be refreshed in Team Teach but retrain with PRICE)

 Further, we actively work to ensure general training is accessed by our staff in the following areas: